 - Third party program

-- Enter the names of people serving in various roles for the youth program.
+- Program Staff: Enter the names of people serving in various roles for the youth program.
 For each, click “Add [Role]” to open a search box connected to the UW Directory.
-You may also add those without UW NetIDs.
+You may also add individuals without UW NetIDs.

-- Program contacts: the person completing the registration form is automatically designated as program contact.
+- Program Contacts: Indicate the individual(s) who will have access to add, edit, or review program information within YPRS.
+The person completing the registration form is automatically designated as program contact.

 Step 6.
 Click “Next” on the bottom right corner of the window.